FDSN/SeedLink/docs/protocol.rst

 Authentication
 --------------
-Users MAY be authenticated using their IP address or AUTH command.
+Users MAY be authenticated using AUTH command.
 Access to some stations MAY be restricted to selected users.
 If a user does not have access to a station, then all commands SHOULD behave as if the station does not exist.

 Data formats
 ------------